Architectural clarity, without obligation

 Primary role: Supervisor development and training anchor

-[Buy on Amazon]
+[Available on Amazon]

 The Nonprofit Board

-Nonprofit boards often carry significant responsibility
+Nonprofit boards often carry significant responsibility without shared clarity around authority boundaries and governance lanes.

 -

-core board responsibilities
+Core board responsibilities

 -

-strategic leadership vs operational oversight
+Strategic leadership vs operational oversight

 -

-board–executive partnership
+Board–executive partnership

 -